KineticLensman/KineticLensman.github.io/_posts/2020-04-03-Journey-continues.md

 Eval error: More parameters (bindings) than supplied values (expressions): (a b) ...
 (1) In REPL
 ```
-TODO - find out what happens with `&rest` args.

 ## Miscellaneous new builtin `JKL` functions added for Common Lisp compatability